 "My salon is located in a high end residential area where people are constantly moving in and out of nearby condos," says Sweeney.
 "Because of that consistent customer turnover, an effective new mover marketing program is critically important to my success.
 I have been with Our Town America for more than fourteen years and don't even have to pay attention to the specific monthly fee or ROI because the ROI has been consistently there.
 I know it's working because I see new faces bringing in the certificates each month who really appreciate the genuine offer and will come back for more appointments if we deliver a quality experience.
 What more could I ask for?"

 Sauthoff and Sweeney aren't isolated examples either.
-According to Our Town America, hair care sponsors using their new mover program have seen response rates as high as 20% for a monthly investment that can be as low as $50.
+According to Our Town America, hair care sponsors using their new mover program have seen response rates as high as 8% very often.

 For more information on Our Town America, complete a Contact form.